 Unless otherwise noted, resumes and references should be sent to:

-We're looking for a creative, organized and energetic part-time French teacher, who loves working with young people, to serve as a member of its faculty beginning in mid-August of 2018.
-This position will include both middle and high school classes in French.
-The ideal candidate will have teaching experience, a degree in the field, and be committed to ongoing professional development.
+We're looking for a creative, organized and energetic middle school science teacher, who loves working with young people, to serve as a member of our science department beginning in mid-August of 2018.
+This full-time position includes teaching 6th grade earth science and 8th grade physical science, along with advising 6-8 students in the middle school.
+The ideal candidate would have a degree in science, experience teaching courses that emphasize laboratory and field work, and a commitment to ongoing professional development.
+Experience with coding (Scratch or block language) and using a makerspace is preferred but not required.